apache/mesos/docs/authentication.md

    executors now have authentication tokens and support authentication, their requests to the agent will authenticate successfully.

+Note that HTTP executors make use of the agent operator API in order to make nested container calls.
+This means that authentication of the v1 agent operator API should not be enabled (via `--authenticate_http_readwrite`) when HTTP executor authentication is disabled, or HTTP executors will not be able to function correctly.

 ### Framework

 If framework authentication is enabled, each framework must be configured to